 2. Top 12 delectable Vietnamese street foods to enjoy

-Simple yet palatable, these famous Vietnamese street foods will definitely sneak their way into your heart with their impressive flavours.
+Simple yet palatable, these famous Vietnamese street foods will definitely sneak their way into your heart with their impressive flavors.

 2.1.
 Rice paper salad (Banh trang tron)